 BCSWomen Lovelace Colloquium

 The BCSWomen Lovelace Colloquium is an annual one day conference for women students of Computing and related subjects.
-The event started in 2008, and moves around the country – in 2018 it was hosted by the Department of Computer Science at the University of Sheffield.
+The event started in 2008, and moves around the country.

 The aims of this event are: